node-apn/node-apn/README.md

 You are encouraged to read the extremely informative [Troubleshooting Push Notifications][tn2265] Tech Note in the first instance, in case your query is answered there.

-If you experience any difficulties please create an Issue on GitHub and if possible include a log of the debug output around the time the problem manifests itself.
-If the problem is reproducible sample code is also extremely helpful.
+## Support

+If you have any questions or difficulties working with the module, the [node-apn Google group][googlegroup] should be your first port of call.

+Please include as much detail as possible - especially debug logs, if the problem is reproducible sample code is also extremely helpful.
+GitHub Issues should only be created for verified problems and enhancements, this will allow them to be tracked more easily.

 ## Resources